ChicagoPark/DeepUnfolding/README.md

 Done | PLAN
 :--------------- | :---------------
-Done   | Check the generated dataset from DeCoLearn
-2   | Check the size of the tensor of generated dataset 3   | Plan how to compose dataset inside
+Done   | Check the generated dataset from DeCoLearn Done   | Check the size of the tensor of generated dataset Done      | Plan how to compose dataset inside
 4      | Separate Directory for Multi-coli system
 4-1    |
 5      | Visualize

-[DeCoLearn dataset organization]
+[Original DeCoLearn dataset organization]

 source_h5
 :---------------: